Brand-new diesel-fueled 2015 Volkswagen TDIs now on sale

 VW wasn't allowed to certify any 2016 or 2017 models, and the automaker has indicated that it may stay out of the diesel game forever in the United States; this may very well be your last chance to buy a new, diesel-fueled Volkswagen in the United States—if you want one.

 VW says that interested buyers should contact dealers directly to see if they have any suitably modified 2015 TDIs in stock or coming in.
 VW has advised dealers to sell the cars at their original 2015 retail prices, but markups seem likely given the recent upswing in used VW TDI resale values.
+That said, VW itself seems eager to rid itself of the leftover diesels with up to $8,500 in incentives, according to Cars Direct.

 After all, used TDI inventories have dwindled since the vast majority of TDI owners have taken VW up on its federally mandated buyback offer rather than having the "defeat device" software routines modified.